"Poetry is an act of peace." - Pablo Neruda

 his childhood left behind in the trailing dust

-The sandals guided him through smoky fields, between moaning bodies
+The sandals guided him through smoky fields, between moaning

 speckled by flecks of blood from the Red Sun.